- 2.55k views

 Kruger National Park is world-famous for its great concentration of wildlife and the opportunity to observe some of Africa’s most iconic big animals, specifically the big five, in their natural habitat.
-Since a day cannot be enough to cover Kruger, there is a broad range of accommodations available within the park for all budgets.
+Undoubtedly, no trip to South Africa can be complete without a visit to the park.
+Since, spending just a day in Kruger cannot be enough, there is a broad range of accommodations available within the park for all budgets.
 It can be tough choosing where to stay, so this guide to Kruger National Park accommodations will explain the different choices to help you choose the perfect base for your safari adventure.

 For the majority of visitors staying in Kruger National Park, accommodation will be at one of the camps maintained and managed by the park itself.
 In this context, perhaps slightly confusingly, the word ‘camp’ does not refer to tents but actually means a collection of different types of accommodation buildings grouped together (although at many of the camps, there are tent facilities too).